hilmanski/onebitedev-hugo-old/content/posts/create-open-graph-image-generator-introducing-imaginlive.md

 ### How to use
 User put this code on their meta image (twitter or on open graph) and change the title, whether manually or dynamically.
-If you are a developer, you can look at the API, it's very flexible, you can generate more unique image by playing with the paramter
+If you are a developer, you can look at the API, it's very flexible, you can generate more unique image by playing with the parameter